ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Adapter for JDBC User's Manual.md

 1. XLogs within Altibase server creates XLog and meta information, and sends them to XLog collector.
 The meta information is only exchanged when handshaking takes place.
 2. The XLog collector existing within jdbcAdapter uses ALA to provide XLog and meta information to the user.
 If the call to ALA fails, a trace log will be written to the trc directory.
-3.  jdbcAdapter uses ALA to covert data to apply obtained data to other databases.
+3.  jdbcAdapter uses ALA to covert data to apply obtained data to other database.
-4.  jdbcAdapter applies modified data to other databases using JDBC through JNI.
+4.  jdbcAdapter applies modified data to other database using JDBC through JNI.

 #### Terms